GaloisInc/mir-json/libs/Patches.md

   `exchange_malloc`, which is an untyped allocation function and thus unsupported by crucible-mir.

+* Use `crucible_cell_swap_is_nonoverlapping_hook` in `Cell::swap` (last applied: June 9, 2026)

+  The actual implementation of `cell::swap` checks for overlapping `Cell` references before performing the swap and panics if there is overlap.
+The overlap check relies pointer-to-integer casts that `crucible-mir` does not currently support.
+As such, we use a Crucible override for the overlap check.

 # Notes

 This section contains more detailed notes about why certain patches are written